Courses Master Display 2025-2026

 Prerequisites

-Apart from the general prerequisites that count for any MSc course, students should have passed intermediate level (Applied) management courses at 2nd or 3rd year BA level of at least 13 ECTS credits.
-Courses and workload are very demanding for all IB Master courses.
-Exchange students need to have obtained a bachelor degree in Business.
-Exchange students need to major in Supply Chain Management in their Master.
-An advanced level of English is required.
+• Apart from the general prerequisites that count for any master course, students should have passed intermediate level (Applied) management courses at 2nd or 3rd year bachelor level of at least 13 ECTS credits.

 Teaching methods (indicative; course manual is definitive) PBL / Presentation / Lecture / Assignment / Papers / Groupwork / Research / Skills